xiaolonw/nips14_loc_seg_testonly/Caffe_Segmentation/README.md

 Downloads
 ----

-The models can be downloaded via the scripts from dropbox.
+The models trained on the training set of [Object Extraction dataset](http://objectextraction.github.io/) are available to be downloaded from dropbox via the script "get_seg_loc_models.sh".
 If dropbox is blocked in your district, you can try to download from[ Baidu Cloud ](http://pan.baidu.com/s/1sjyk2Wt)